andrmaz/life/README.md

 - the current generation number;
 - the grid size;
 - the population state (\* represents a live cell, . represents a dead cell).

+The sample files can be found in the [public directory](https://github.com/andrmaz/life/tree/main/public)